 Two other notes: this grill is quite easy to clean as long as you’re not using extra oil or fat, and you have to pay extra for desirable add-ons like a griddle plate.

-This is the most expensive indoor grill in the Groom+Style rankings, but you get a lot for your money if a large grill top and “smokeless” operation are the features which matter most to you.
+This is the most expensive indoor grill in the Your House Garden rankings, but you get a lot for your money if a large grill top and “smokeless” operation are the features that matter most to you.

 More info on the Power Smokeless Grill: